-Bad Boy lawn mowers offers gas and diesel powered lawn mowers.
+Bad Boy lawn mowers offer gas and diesel-powered lawn mowers.
 Most of the mowers in Bad Boy’s lineup use gas so I’ll address that first.

-Because gasoline can begin to breakdown and become less effective as soon as 30 days after purchase, it’s important to use the gas and not let it sit around.
-Most gasolines on the market today include ethanol.
+Because gasoline can begin to break down and become less effective as soon as 30 days after purchase, it’s important to use the gas and not let it sit around.
+Most types of gasoline on the market today include ethanol.

 If you are unable to use gasoline within 30 days, add a fuel additive to stabilize the gasoline and reduce moisture.
 I use the product Sea Foam Motor Treatment in each tank of fuel to minimize the bad effects of ethanol.
 I share more about the advantages of using Sea Foam here.